AsisBagga/Spider/README.md

 ### Details Steps to run the project in your local system:
 Prerequists:
-    Kubernetes and minikube should be already installed in your local system.
+    Docker, kubectl and minikube should be already installed in your local system.

 - Step 1: clone the project to your local system.
     - ` git clone https://github.com/AsisBagga/Django-WebCrawler.git`